Moshtagh Yaghoubi

-Moshtagh Hossain Yaghoubi (/fi/; مشتاق حسین یعقوبی) aka Mosa (born 8 November 1994) is an Afghan-born Finnish professional footballer who plays as a midfielder for HIFK.
+Moshtagh Hossain Yaghoubi (/fi/; مشتاق حسین یعقوبی) aka Mosa (born 8 November 1994) is a professional footballer who plays as a midfielder for HIFK.
+Born in Afghanistan, he represents the Finland national team.

 Early life

 Moshtagh Yaghoubi was born on 8 November 1994 to an ethnic Hazara family in Kabul, Afghanistan.

 Youth career

 Yaghoubi grew up in Finland and started playing football at the age of 13 with his local club HaPa.
 After playing in the youth teams of MP, HJK and PK-35 he joined Honka in 2011.

 Club career

 Honka

 Yaghoubi made his debut for Honka against KuPS on 13 October 2011.
 Yaghoubi scored his first goal on 27 May 2012 against FC Haka.
 Yaghoubi made his Europa League debut on 18 July 2013 in the 2013–14 UEFA Europa League second qualifying round where Honka lost 1–3 in the first leg to 2012–13 Ekstraklasa runners up Lech Poznań.

 Pallohonka

 Yaghoubi played 1 season on loan for the second team of FC Honka.
 He played 22 games and scored 2 goals.
 After his loan he returned to FC Honka.